 About Me

-Before training as a psychotherapist, I worked for many years as a creative in the advertising industry.
-This experience has given me a deep understanding of the pressures of corporate life, the challenges of creative work, and the impact these can have on our sense of self.
-I bring this lived experience into my practice.
+Before training as a psychotherapist, I spent many years working as a creative in the design and advertising industry.
+This gives me a lived experience of the pressures of corporate and creative life and how they can shape a person’s sense of self.

 Whether you are struggling with anxiety, relationship challenges, questions around gender or sexuality, trauma, workplace stress, bereavement, or a general sense of unease, I offer a space where you can feel heard, understood, and supported.
 Together, we will explore the underlying factors contributing to your emotional challenges and work toward resolving them.